nuwave/lighthouse/docs/master/api-reference/directives.md

 }
 ```

-If you want to re-use a list of allowed columns, you can define your own enumeration type and use the `columnsEnum` argument instead of `columns`.
+To re-use a list of allowed columns, define your own enumeration type and use the `columnsEnum` argument instead of `columns`:
-Here's an example of how you could define it in your schema:

 ```graphql
 type Query {